drhaz/drhaz.github.io/_drafts/2023-01-10-Whole_grain_waffles.md

  * 70 g butter
  * 20 to 30 g sugar, or half and half sugar / artificial sweetener.
 Adjust sweeteners level to your preference.
+ * A good pinch of salt

  * 2 eggs
  * juice of 1/2 lemon
  * 3 tablespoon rum
  * 90 ml milk

- * 120 g whole wheat flour
+ * 125 g whole wheat flour
  * 1 teaspoon baking powder

  Preparation
  ===
  Let the butter be soft, i.e, microwave for a few seconds or remove it from the fridge in time early enough.
-Mix butter and sugar well.
+Mix butter, sugar, and salt.

+ Slowly, each time adding only a bit of liquid, add the 2 eggs, lemon juice, rum, and the milk.

+ Finally, mix the baking powder into the flour, and to the dough, and mix well.
+Let sit for a few minutes, and then bake in a waffle iron.